tekitouuser2018/searchorderpermutation_n2/README.md

 ## What is this?
-This is a method that search order of permutation by O(n^2) //n is a length of a permutation
+This is a method that search order of permutation by O(nlogn*n) //n is a length of a permutation